 Will AMC squeeze in 2022?

-The Fool thinks you should sell your stock, and their name serves them right.
+The Fool thinks you should sell your stock, but retail investors aren’t budging.

 Mainstream media who serve hedge funds in a conflict of interest have been egging retail investors to not buy the stock all of 2021.

-If you listened to The Fool who told you not to buy AMC when its share price was below $20 per share, then you would not be sitting extremely well like a lot of ‘apes’ are.
+If you listened to The Fool who told you not to buy AMC when its share price was low, then you would have missed out on a trade that went as high as 3000% in gains!

-While the runup to $72 per share might have caused AMC’s short interest to drop to 14% from 20%, AMC’s short interest has gone up to 20% again.
+While the runup to $72 per share might have caused AMC’s short interest to drop to 14% from 20%, AMC’s short interest has now gone up to 21%.

 Ladies and gentlemen, AMC stock has plenty of room for growth in 2022.